pxlshpr/NutritionLabelClassifier_legacy/README.md

 	- We may want to fix this at a later point in the future if we do encounter cases where the larger column is correctly recognized one, by doing something like:
 		- Using the macro and energy observations to determine which column is in fact correct (by seeing which one is closest to being equal once plugged into the equation)
 			- This would however, have the sidefect of us only being able to correct macro and energy observations, unless we discover a heuristic that can determine which column of a micronutrient is valid.
+- We're currently only correcting the values that are 2-digit integers by the addition of a decimal place to the middle of it (which may still not satisfy the condition).
+	- It would be worthwhile to add a fallback that calculates the average ratio between the correct values in both columns, and uses that to extrapolate what the correct value should be.
+	- We could also wait till the headers have been observed, and if we have serving information there (or in tandem with the `serving` data—use those values to deterministically calculate what the values should in fact be)